telefonicaid/fiware-orion/doc/manuals/user/metadata.md

 for special metadata that are interpreted by Orion:

 -   [ID](#metadata-id-for-attributes) (deprecated, but still "blocked" as forbidden keyword)
--   location, which is currently [deprecated](../deprecated.md), but still supported
 -   The ones defined in "Builtin metadata" section in the NGSIv2 spec

 ## Custom attribute metadata